• Blankets, hides, and other offerings hang at massacre overlook

 Legislation to establish a Sand Creek Massacre National Historic Site began in 1998 with passage of Public Law 105-243, sponsored by Colorado Senator Ben Nighthorse Campbell.
 This bill is known as the Sand Creek Massacre National Historic Site Study Act.

-A Site Location Study mandated that the National Park Service determine the location and extent of the Sand Creek Massacre.
-In 1999, a Sand Creek Massacre Project Team, and other researchers, began to piece together answers.
-Oral history, remote imagery, historical documentation, archeology, aerial photography and other methods were used.
-The Sand Creek Massacre Project Team, along with other research, was able to identify several areas along Sand Creek where the activities of November 29 and 30, 1864 likely took place.
+The Site Study Act mandated that the National Park Service determine the location and extent of the Sand Creek Massacre.
+In 1999, a Sand Creek Massacre Project Team and other researchers began to piece together answers.
+The team focused on oral history, remote imagery, historical documentation, archeology, and aerial photography to locate the site.
+Along with other research, the group identified several areas along Sand Creek where the activities of November 29 and 30, 1864 took place.

 After completion of the Site Location Study, the Sand Creek Massacre National Historic Site was officially authorized on November 7, 2000.